RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 * Similarly, we performed the averaging and rounding of the values in the 'cpr.value' column as in the czechia_payroll table: round(avg(cpr.value),2) AS mean_price_czk.
 * The last column of this table was created by concatenating the 'cpc.price_value' and 'cpc.price_unit' columns from the joined table 'czechia_price_category' (cpc) using the concat() function: concat(cpc.price_value," ",cpc.price_unit) AS price_unit.
 This column specifies the quantity to which the prices of each food category are related (for example, the price for 0.5 liters of beer).

-As in the 'czechia_payroll' table, there are many records, so the food price values have been averaged and grouped by the 'GROUP BY' clause by year and food category:
+As in the 'czechia_payroll' table, there are to many records, so the food price values have been averaged and grouped by the 'GROUP BY' clause by year and food category:

 'GROUP BY price_year, foodstuff_name'